robzed/LuaZ80/docs/basic_file_usage.md

     if not z:any_errors() then
         code = z:get_code()

-For further functions that can be used, see the first few definitions of 'Z80_assembler.lua'.
+For further functions that can be used, see the first few and last few definitions of 'Z80_assembler.lua'.

     <<<add more information about funtions supplied as part of Z80_Assembler class here>>>